spshant/dotnet-framework-early-access/release-notes/NET48/dotnet-48-changes.md

 * Added the ability via the config file to specify opt-in performance caching of default credentials for Windows authentication for HTTP and SMTP APIs.
 [514209, System.dll, Bug, Build:3694]
 * Added retry timer for PAC file discovery after failure.
 [567511, System.dll, Bug, Build:3694]
 * Fixed handling of 1xx interim responses.
 [711440, System.dll, Bug, Build:3734]
+* Fixed domain spoofing vulnerability in .NET Framework and .NET Core which causes the meaning of a URI to change when International Domain Name encoding is applied by disallowing certain Unicode characters during the IDN encoding process.
+[694688, System.Private.Uri, Bug, Build:3745]

 ## SQL